pulp/pulp/docs/sphinx/user-guide/troubleshooting.rst

 Error when starting httpd 'Syntax error on line 25 of /etc/httpd/conf.d/pulp.conf'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can happen if you are upgrading to Pulp 2.4 from older versions.
-If you look at httpd error logs for error details, you will find something like ``SSLCertificateFile: file '/etc/pki/pulp/server.crt' does not exist or is empty``.
+If you look at the httpd error logs for error details, you will find something like ``SSLCertificateFile: file '/etc/pki/pulp/server.crt' does not exist or is empty``.
 You can fix this by running 'pulp-gen-ssl-certificate' script.
-This will generate SSL certificate and key signed by Pulp CA certificate.
+This will generate a private key and SSL certificate signed by the Pulp CA certificate.

 'ConnectionException: certificate verify failed' when running pulp-admin commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This can happen if you miss the step of adding Pulp CA certificate to the system trusted certificates as described in :ref:`Installation Guide <admin_trusted_ca_installtion>`.
-Make sure you have copied or linked the CA certificate under ``/etc/pki/tls/certs`` directory with proper name and permissions.
+This can happen if you miss the step of adding the Pulp CA certificate to the system trusted certificates as described in :ref:`Installation Guide <admin_trusted_ca_installation>`.
+Make sure you have copied or linked the server CA certificate under the ``/etc/pki/tls/certs`` directory with proper name and permissions.

 'ConnectionException: certificate verify failed' when running pulp-consumer commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This can happen if you miss the step of adding Pulp CA certificate to the system trusted certificates as described in :ref:`Installation Guide <consumer_trusted_ca_installtion>` on the consumer.
-Make sure you have copied or linked the CA certificate under ``/etc/pki/tls/certs`` directory with proper name and permissions.
+This can happen if you miss the step of adding the Pulp CA certificate to the system trusted certificates as described in :ref:`Installation Guide <consumer_trusted_ca_installation>` on the consumer.
+Make sure you have copied or linked the CA certificate under the ``/etc/pki/tls/certs`` directory with proper name and permissions.

 'server hostname did not match server SSL certificate' error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This can happen when running pulp-admin or pulp-consumer commands when Pulp server's SSL certificate does not match 'host' in admin or consumer's config file.
-You need to make changes to 'host' config in your admin.conf or consumer.conf to match server SSL certificate's CN.
-You can check CN by running following command on the server.
+This can happen while running pulp-admin or pulp-consumer commands when the CN of Pulp server's SSL certificate does not match the 'host' in admin or consumer's config file.
+You need to make changes to the 'host' config in your admin.conf or consumer.conf to match the CN.
+You can check the server SSL certificate's CN by running the following command on the server.

 ::

   sudo openssl x509 -in /etc/pki/pulp/server.crt -noout -text | grep CN

-If CN of server SSL certificate matches the 'host' in admin and consumer configuration file, but you are still seeing this error, check httpd version on your Pulp server.
-If you have httpd version older than 2.4, follow directions mentioned at :ref:`Installation Guide <ssl_validation>`.
+If CN of the server SSL certificate matches the 'host' in admin or consumer configuration file, but you are still seeing this error, check httpd version on your Pulp server.
+If you have httpd version older than 2.4, follow the directions mentioned at :ref:`Installation Guide <ssl_validation>`.

 Other Common Issues